 The sediment-water interface in shallow water bodies is thought to be a primary control on biogeochemical cycles, aquatic productivity, and nutrient movement to downstream waters.
 In humid, low relief regions like the Midwestern U.S., thick layers of flocculent organic sediments, or floc, persist in small water bodies like shallow lakes, wetlands, and even streams.
 Despite the very common occurrence of floc layers in a diversity of shallow waters, their biogeochemical importance has been little studied.
 My dissertation research, which is done in close collaboration with my advisor, Steve Hamilton, addresses the following overarching questions.

 What are the environmental controls on floc quantity and quality?

 Assessing the importance of floc layers in small water bodies first requires an understanding of their prevalence across the landscape.
 We surveyed* a wide variety of shallow waters in southwestern Michigan and are evaluating environmental controls on the prevalence and physicochemical characteristics of floc.
 It seems floc is more the rule than the exception in our region.

 *Sampling floc is tricky business as this sediment type is easily disturbed.
 If you want advice about coring or pore water sampling techniques, feel free to contact me.

 Why do thick accumulations of floc persist?

-Investigating decomposition processes in organic-rich floc layers is necessary to understand how these thick accumulations are maintained over time and how they contribute to organic carbon storage in freshwaters.
-In collaboration with Scott Tiegs (Oakland Univ.) we are using cotton strips as a proxy for organic matter decomposition in floc layers in a variety of shallow water habitats.
+Investigating decomposition processes in floc layers is necessary to understand how these thick accumulations are maintained over time and how they contribute to carbon storage in freshwaters.
+In collaboration with Scott Tiegs (Oakland Univ.), we used a standardized cotton-strip assay to quantify decomposition potential, or the inherent capacity of floc accumulations to process organic matter, in floc layers in a variety of shallow water habitats.

 What hydrologic processes drive solute exchanges between floc layers and overlying waters?